SNARE

 KILLER.

 Snaring primarily contributes to the illegal bush meat trade, with poachers trespassing onto private reserves and government land to place these traps.
-Essentially, a snare is a wire noose anchored to a strong branch or trunk that animals walks through.
-They pass their head, neck, body, or limbs through the loop and as the noose catches on other parts of their body, it begins to tighten.
-The animal usually panics and tries to run, which immediately pulls the loop completely tight against the skin.
-Animals struggle for hours or days trying to free themselves, embedding the wire into the skin, muscle, and often, down to the bone.
+Essentially, a snare is a wire noose anchored to a strong branch or trunk that animals walk through.
+Their head, neck, body, or limbs pass through the loop and as the noose catches onto parts of their body, the snare begins to tighten.

 OUR EFFORTS.